axa-ch-webhub-cloud/pattern-library/src/components/10-atoms/heading/README.md

 ## secondary

-The Boolean attribute `secondary` will use `Publico Headline` as font.
-Default use `Source Sans Pro`
+The Boolean attribute `secondary` when present, will cause the font use `Publico Headline` (Default font: `Source Sans Pro`

 ## Custom Margins

-You can overwrite the predefined margins on the custom element tag or use custom css property `--heading-margin`, see the examples.
+You can overwrite the predefined margins on the custom element tag or use the Custom CSS Property `--heading-margin`, see the examples.
-Please only do this if this is abolutely necessary, since the default margins are aligned with the styleguide.

 Example: